pushrocks/smartsocket/README.md

     role: "testRole1"
 });

-// You can .connect() and .disconnect() from a Smartsocket testSmartsocketClient.connect()
+// You can .connect() and .disconnect() from a "Smartsocket" testSmartsocketClient.connect()
     .then(() => {
         done();
     });

-// The client can also specify SocketFunctions.
-It can also specify Roles in case a client connects to multiple servers at once let testSocketFunction2 = new smartsocket.SocketFunction({
+// The client can also specify "SocketFunction"s.
+It can also specify "SocketRole"s in case a client connects to multiple servers at once let testSocketFunction2 = new smartsocket.SocketFunction({
     funcName: "testSocketFunction2",
     funcDef: (data) => {}, // the function to execute, has to return promise